The Right to Education

 Tens of thousands of Palestinian Bedouins in 1948 Palestine who live in 39 unrecognized villages in the Naqab lack any education facilities.
 The Israeli authorities prohibit these communities from construction as a measure to expel them from their homes.
 Pupils have to travel every day to seek education in distanced and overcrowded schools.
 In some cases, the distance is up to 90 kilometers from home.
 This has resulted in low scholastic achievements and high rate of students dropping out of school.

 In the de jure annexed East Jerusalem, Israel retains domination over the Palestinian education sector through the Israeli Ministry of Education.
-Although students there still learn curriculum administered by the Palestinian Authority, the Israeli apartheid regime subjugating Palestinians in Jerusalem remove any content that it considers offensive or contradictory to the colonial project.
+Although students there still learn curriculum administered by the Palestinian Authority, the Israeli apartheid regime subjugating Palestinians in Jerusalem removes any content that it considers offensive or contradictory to the colonial project.

-As the Government of Israel restricts Palestinians’ claim to their right to live in Jerusalem to a permanent residency status, Palestinians there are constantly required to renew their residency status, a daunting and costly process.
+As the Government of Israel restricts the claim of Palestinians to their right to live in Jerusalem to a permanent residency status, Palestinians there are constantly required to renew their residency status, a daunting and costly process.
 Palestinians who lose their permanent residency status cannot register their children in public schools.
 This forces them to register their children in private schools, something not every family can afford to pay for.

 The West Bank